Robert P. Parker

 Represented Doosan Infracore and related entities in matters arising from their $4.9 billion acquisition of the Bobcat® construction equipment and other businesses; successfully resolved a nine-figure purchase-price adjustment claim in a proceeding before an accounting expert and in New York state court litigation.
 Represented Doosan's interests in litigation brought by the government of Iraq involving the U.N.'s oil-for-food program; prevailed on all issues.

 Defended DVD Format/Logo Licensing Corp. before the Trademark Trial and Appeals Board and in federal district court in connection with Lanham Act, antitrust, and unfair competition claims concerning the familiar DVD logo and the specifications for the standard DVD formats.
 The district court claims were dismissed, and plaintiff withdrew its appeal to the Ninth Circuit.
 The TTAB dismissed most of the challenger's claims, and challenger withdrew.
-Mr. Parker also represents DVD FLLC in licensing and customs matters.
+Represents DVD FLLC in licensing and customs matters.
+Drafted the form of the DVD Format-Logo Licensing agreement in use since 2000.

 On behalf of Hitachi Metals (formerly NEOMAX/Sumitomo Special Metals), filed the first ITC Section 337 proceeding brought by a Japanese company, securing a general exclusion order regarding rare-earth magnets; successfully defended a collateral challenge to the ITC order, and through a series of lawsuits, established a unique enforcement network.